 - Constant bad breath

 - Partial dentures or bridge not fitting properly

 If you are experiencing any of the symptoms of gum disease, it is important to visit our dental office for an evaluation and proper diagnosis.
 When gum disease is diagnosed in the early stages, it can often be reversed with prescribed hygiene care and dental cleaning.
 More advanced stages of periodontal disease will require more intensive treatment to restore health to the diseased tissue of your gums.

 Good advice must be followed in order to experience the benefit.
 Your dentist at Sage Dental will make recommendations for a treatment plan that may include both home care and professional cleaning and treatments at our dental office.
 It is always important to follow through on the recommended treatment plan to reverse gum disease and to prevent it from returning.

 Gum disease is a common, but serious threat to your health if ignored.
 Ignoring the symptoms will not make it go away.
-Visit your dentist at Sage Dental and learn about your treatment options.
+Visit your dentist at Pearland, Baytown or Deer Park/La Porte dental offices and learn about your treatment options.
 It may be simpler to restore your oral health than you think!